CSEC-NITH/blog/_posts/2017-07-06-hitchhikers-guide-to-cp.md

 ## Solving the problem:

 After reading and understanding the problem, a solution is to be coded for it.
 A given problem can have many possible solutions but you have to find that solution which comes under the constraints.
-In order to see if your code fulfills the time and memory limits, you need to do an *Order Analysis* of your solution.
+In order to see if your code fulfills the time and memory limits, you need to do a *Complexity Analysis* of your solution.

-**Order Analysis :**
+**Runtime Complexity Analysis :**
-Order of a solution is a measure of it's runtime or number of operations as a function of input size.
-Let's take an example, Suppose we have to find the maximum among N positive numbers.
+Complexity of a solution is a measure of it's runtime or number of operations as a function of input size.
+Let's take an example, Suppose we have to find the maximum among $$N$$ positive numbers.

 ```
 int ans = -1,x;